oil-oil/website/_posts/careers/en-US/technical-writer.md

 ---
 title: Technical Writer
-date: 2021-02-23 11:10:00
+date: 2021-9-28 14:03:00
 ---

-## Responsibilities
+## Job Responsibilities

-- Develop and maintain User Manuals, Operation Instructions, etc. for all products.
+- Develop technical documents for API7 and Apache APISIX, such as installation guide,  product introduction, user guide, API reference, maintenance guide, etc.
-- Provide better understanding of products for the users with in-depth understanding of product functions, work alongside the experience team to develop high-quality technical documentations.
+- Document reconstruction, Chinese-English translation and user case output of API7 company's official website and Apache APISIX's official website.
-- Research on other competitors' user manuals and sum up the advantages that can be learnt from.
+- Reconstruct existing documents, translate documents from Chinese to English or from English to Chinese, produce user case based on video or audio contents.

-- Passionate and creative in combining document writing and design for overall creative technical documentations.
+## Job Requirements

-## Requirements
+- Experience in Internet products or large software platforms is preferred, experience in cloud products or middleware products is preferred.

-- 3+ years of experience with technical writing.
+- Good technical background and fast learning ability, testing and operation and maintenance experience is preferred, and the ability to carry out document testing and verification.
-- Excellent English written and content development skills.
+- Good verbal and writing skills, and long term writing habits, such as personal blog, Zhihu, and WeChat Official Account.
-- Proven ability to quickly learn and understand products.
-Passionate in technical writing.
+- CET6 or above in English or higher English ability is preferred.
-- Good communication skills.
-Be highly self-motivated and well organized.
+- Strong sense of responsibility, able to work independently; team player.

 ## Additional